Cray-HPE/docs-csm/operations/power_management/Set_the_Turbo_Boost_Limit.md

 - 0 - Disable turbo boost
 - 999 - \(default\) No limit is applied.

-The following values are not supported in COS v1.4:
+The following values are not supported in USS v1.4:

 - 100 - Limits turbo boost to 100 MHz
 - 200 - Limits turbo boost to 200 MHz